johnnovak/gridmonger/sphinx-docs/source/getting-started.rst

 versions.

 The program uses OpenGL for all its rendering; it works similarly to a game engine.
-You'll need a graphics card that supports OpenGL 3.2 core profile or later.
-In practice, any graphics card released in the last 10 years or so will do (including integrated ones).
+Any graphics card released in the last 10 years should be sufficient, including laptops with integrated graphics.

 Installation
 ============